gradCSwomen-utah/gradCSwomen-utah.github.io/people/primary-investigator.md

 layout: page
 title: "Estelle Trieu"
 ---
-PhD student (Image Analysis), 2nd year
+PhD student, 2nd year

-Department: Scientific Computing and Imaging Center
+Department: Scientific Computing and Imaging Institute

 Email: Estelle.Trieu@hci.utah.edu

 ---

-Outside of research,
+Estelle Trieu is a 2nd year PhD student in the image analysis program at the University of Utah's Scientific Computing and Imaging Institute (SCI).
+Outside of research, you'll find her lifting weights with the university powerlifting team, practicing the Olympic lifts (snatch and clean & jerk), or running cross-country.
+She also enjoys hanging out with her friends and learning how to cook new recipes.